tea and how to make ice tea

 The answer is easy– boil water, put the tea in it, and wait.
 Or maybe not.

 Does it matter how we make tea?
-Does the amount of tea being used, the water temperature, and how long is the steeping process essential to the flavor of the tea?
+Is the amount of tea used, the water temperature, and the length of the steeping process essential to the tea’s flavour?

 How much tea?

-Usually, the amount of tea used is 2g per 100ml for tea testing and 1g per 100ml for everyday use, steeped in for about 5-6 minutes.
+Usually, the amount of tea used is 2g per 100 ml for tea testing and 1g per 100 ml for everyday use, steeped for about 5-6 minutes.

-According to Leo Kwan in his article Better Tea-making: Measurements, “Good measurement practice is key to successful tea-making” the usual capacity of a teacup is 250ml, but since we are filling in only 2/3 of it, the liquid used for a cup of tea is not anymore 250ml, but more like 150ml – 175ml.
+According to Leo Kwan in his article Better Tea-making: Measurements, “Good measurement practice is key to successful tea-making.”
+The usual capacity of a teacup is 250ml, but since we are filling in only 2/3 of it, the liquid used for a cup of tea is no longer 250ml but more like 150ml—175ml.
 If we base our assumptions on that, we can adjust the amount of tea needed.

-So how do we measure the 1g or 3g of tea leaves?
-They all come with different densities; a teaspoon full of one tea doesn’t necessarily mean the same amount of another type of tea?
+So, how do we measure 1g or 3g of tea leaves?
+They all have different densities; a teaspoon full of one type of tea doesn’t necessarily mean the same amount of a different kind of tea.

-The short answer is; you need a small weight scale.
-If you don’t have one, check the link to this article to get more detailed information about tea measurement and much more.
+The short answer is that you need a small-weight scale.
+If you don’t have one, check the link to this article for more detailed information about tea measurement.

 Water temperature

-Water temperature plays a vital role in extracting the tea chemical compounds and flavor.
+Water temperature plays a vital role in extracting the tea’s chemical compounds and flavour.
 The temperatures are based on the assumption the teapot is pre-warmed and served at room temperature.

 Example of suggested water temperatures